Microsoft SCCM connector

 - Authentication.
 The type of authentication to use to access the database.

 - Username and Password.
 Credentials to access the database.
+This can be a read-only user.

 - Repeats.
 How often the connector should gather data.